cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Create a new Layer with the perimeter polyline(s) of the selection borders</p>
+      Create a new Layer with an edge mesh (polyline) composed by the selected edges of the current mesh.
+It can be used to convert the boundary edges of a mesh into a polyline by selecting all the faces of the mesh.</p>

 .. data:: generate_resampled_uniform_mesh